Harness the Innate Wisdom of Your Physiology

 With graduate degrees in cinematic arts and clinical psychology, I utilize my unique background to maximize client growth while keeping our sessions engaging and fun.
 They will unfold through improvised exploration, collaborative intervention, and spontaneous emergence of flow.
 We are unraveling stuck patterns and revealing aliveness underneath, all while honoring your inherent capacity.
 This reduces the risks of both stagnancy and overwhelm.

 Clients are innately whole and naturally moving toward growth.
-I am merely a guide with the insight, tools, and experience necessary to assist those who have already come far in their personal work.
+I am merely a guide with the tools, insight, and experience necessary to assist those who are farther along in their process.
 It’s not a coincidence that most of my clients come from the healing professions.
 We are fellow travelers on this path, and I am honored to support those of you who choose to relentlessly pursue your own healing.

-I personally know the importance of pursuing growth as I support others.
-I keep my caseload low to ensure I can sustainably support clients over time, and today I still find this work deeply fulfilling on so many levels.
+I also know the importance of having my own process as I support others.
+I keep my caseload low to ensure I can sustainably serve clients over time, and today I still find this work deeply fulfilling on so many levels.
 When I’m not in session, I enjoy standup paddling in the ocean, hiking in nature, and traveling to faraway places.

 A Little Note About my Training: